p0t4t0sandwich/TaterLib/README.md

 - [BeeNameGenerator](https://github.com/p0t4t0sandwich/BeeNameGeneratorPlugin/)

 ## TODO
-- Shade in `org.slf4j.LoggerFactory` and use that to abstract logging better for Fabric/Forge
 - Generic-ify the Forge abstractions to allow for Type inputs?
   - Or just create a wonky loader